-Since the format first landed in 1983, CD has had a huge impact on how we consume music and over the years, it's fair to say we've been spoiled by some truly stunning CD players.
+Since it first landed in 1983, CD has had a huge impact on how we consume music and over the years, even if the format is somewhat dwindling in the face of upsurging popularity of vinyl, streaming and even cassettes.
+In that time it's fair to say we've been spoiled by some truly stunning CD players.

-To help us celebrate British Hi-Fi Week, we've been through the archives to track down some of the best CD players of British descent to pass through our test rooms over the last 36 years.
+So to help us celebrate British Hi-Fi Week, we've been through the archives to track down some of the best CD players of British descent to pass through our test rooms over the last three decades.

 There are some serious classics on display here, from exceptional entry-level players to outrageously entertaining high-end machines.

 To say the Meridian MCD bore a striking resemblance to Philips' CD100/CD101 players is an understatement.

 Meridian took the shell of Phillip's player and painted it graphite grey.
 But that's where the similarities end.
 The MCD's innards were a completely different matter as Meridian rebuilt the output stage and tweaked the servo and error-correction systems.